trinodb/trino.io/_posts/2022-08-02-leaving-facebook-meta-best-for-trino.md

 Getting other people and companies involved makes for a healthier project.
 You end up not just building something that satisfies your needs, but needs from everyone else, and in turn, you benefit.
-We reached out personally to people from companies like Airbnb, Dropbox, Netflix, and LinkedIn to get them involved because we wanted to bootstrap a real community.
+We reached out personally to people from companies like Dropbox, Netflix, and LinkedIn to get them involved because we wanted to bootstrap a real community.
 Five people at Facebook hacking away was not enough.
 We actually had these companies beta test Presto, so that when we launched, the problems that they had found were fixed.